 This may seem like a lot but Acquia has a great program that will break all of this down for you -- in more detail, in a step-by-step process that will teach you how to implement these personalizations on your site.

-Check out our Acquia Lift pages to learn more about Acquia Lift, and how our personalization strategy services can help with your personalization efforts.
+Check out our Acquia Personalization product page to learn more about Acquia Personalization, and how our personalization strategy services can help with your personalization efforts.